elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Promise.reject() creates a new Promise that is immediately rejected with the provided reason, allowing you to generate a rejected Promise for error handling or testing purposes.
+  <div><strong>Interview Response:</strong> `Promise.reject` is a static method that returns a Promise object that is rejected with a given reason.
+It's often used when you want to start a Promise chain that's immediately rejected, or to turn a synchronous error into a rejected Promise for compatibility with Promise-based code.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />